After sitting vacant for nearly a decade it was revived into what is now one of Winnipeg's most popular live music venues.

 Hurwitz only owned the Park until 1930 but it was a time of stability, regularly showing second-run silent movies, while still home to a number of live community events and fundraisers.
 He also invested in some renovations.

-When it came time to sell up so that he could move to Saskatoon to look after Morton investments there, Hurwitz attracted Rudolph Besler of Besler Bros., who for many years had operated theatres in Yorkton and Melville, Saskatchewan.
+When it came time to sell up so that he could move to Saskatoon to look after Morton's investments there, Hurwitz attracted Rudolph Besler of Besler Bros. who for many years had operated theatres in Yorkton and Melville, Saskatchewan.

-The Park Theatre reopened as a a "talking movie house" at 6:00 p.m. on August 10, 1933 with the film 42nd Street.
+The talkie Park Theatre reopened at 6:00 p.m. on August 10, 1933 with the film 42nd Street.
 With this upgrade, its regular fare became second-run feature films, bringing stars like Cagney, Garbo and Barrymore to the neighbourhood.

-In 1936 Besler invested further in the building.
+In 1936, Besler invested further in the building.
 He hired architects Green, Blankstein and Russell to "practically rebuild" the Park inside and out.
-This included a twenty-five foot x one hundred twenty-five foot extension and the replacement of the facade.
+This included a twenty-five foot wide by one hundred twenty-five foot long extension and the replacement of the facade.
 Inside, new seating, air conditioning and electrical systems were installed.